 What's the Best Value?

-The Yaktrax Walk is an incredible deal for folks that don't need the burliest spikes.
+The Yaktrax Walk is an incredible deal for folks who don't need the burliest spikes.
 They are light, packable, and ideal for thin ice and dustings of snow.
-If you need something burlier for deep snow or hiking but still want to preserve your wallet, the Unigear Traction Cleats are a great option.
+If you need something burlier for deep snow or hiking but still want to preserve your wallet, the Unigear and Cimkiz Ice Cleats models are great options.
 They're not quite as user-friendly, lightweight, or durable as the Kahtoola MICROspikes, but if you only need something for occasional use, they more than fit the bill.

 Traction